Post doc Research

 Habronattus pyrrithrix is a tiny jumping spider we could find in big numbers in Arizona, in meadows between peach and olive trees.

 These jumping spiders are voracious predators and female can even cannibalise males, especially when they already have mated once before.
-We previously found that those spiders naturally avoid to eat red preys.
-This is likely because this colour often signal toxicity.
+We previously found that those spiders naturally avoid eating red preys.
+This is likely because this colour often signals toxicity.
 In this species, male have bright red faces that they display in a peculiar dance when courting females.
 With the newly caught spiders, we will investigate whether the colour red might have evolved in males to avoid being cannibalised by females.
 For this, we will train female H. pyrrithrix to prefer red food (by feeding them with artificially coloured red preys) or to dislike them (by giving them unpalatable red preys and dark coloured palatable preys).
 We expect that, when presented a red faced male and a black faced male (with their red face concealed with black eyeliner), females of the red food preference will cannibalise the red faced males, while females trained with unpalatable red preys will cannibalise the black faced males.

 Results will be shared in a few months !!